basveeling/wavenet/README.md

 pip install -r requirements.txt
 ```

-Note: this installs a modified version of Keras and the git version of Theano.

 Using the tensorflow backend is not recommended at this time, see [this issue](https://github.com/basveeling/wavenet/issues/7)

 ## Dependencies: